Spbaehr/IoT49/doc/install.md

 Python is already installed.
 The number after the word `Python` is the version.
 Verify that it is `3.4` or later.
 If not, you need to install a newer version.

 You can [download Python 3](https://www.python.org/downloads/) from the official Python website.
-Choose the latest stable version (3.6.4 at the time of this writing).
+Other installers (e.g. `homebrew` on the Mac or `anaconda`) work as well.

 Open a terminal window and type `python` at the prompt.
 Verify that Python announces itself with the correct version (3.6 or later).
 Type `exit()` to quit the Python interpreter.